-The NCA is undertaking a planning reform process to update the National Capital Plan (the Plan).
+The National Capital Authority (NCA) is undertaking a planning reform process to update the National Capital Plan (the Plan).
 The Plan has not been holistically reviewed since it came into effect in 1990.

 The Plan is the overarching legal instrument giving effect to the Commonwealth's interests and intentions for planning, designing and developing Canberra and the Territory as the National Capital.